-Turmeric, the yellow spice that gives colour to curry, is the powdered rhizome of the plant Curcuma longa (Family Zingiberaceae).
+Turmeric, the yellow spice that gives color to curry, is the powdered rhizome of the plant Curcuma longa (Family Zingiberaceae).
 It is traditionally used in Ayurvedic and Chinese medicine for treatment of various ailments.
 Curcumin, the main phytochemical component of turmeric has demonstrated antimicrobial, anti-inflammatory, anti-hyperlipidemic, antihypertensive, antithrombotic, antidepressant, antidiabetic, antitumor, anti-carcinogenic, antiphlogistic, antipsoriasis, antihepatotoxic, analgesic and other healing properties.

-The Curcumin Health Benefits are Many
+Curcumin Health Benefits are Many

 Curcumin molecule also provides neuroprotective benefits by penetrating the blood-brain barrier, effectively.
 In animal studies, besides enhancing nerve growth in the frontal cortex and hippocampus areas of the brain, curcumin has inhibited reactive astrocyte expression and thus, prevented cell death in these areas.